 - Utilize a Fall Prevention Checklist to make sure you prevent falls.

 - If you are concerned about falling or are having trouble with your balance, ask your doctor or care provider about a falls risk assessment.

 - Ask your doctor or care provider if an exercise program would help you prevent falls.

-- If you have fallen in the past, or are worried about falling, look into buying a medical alert bracelet or necklace.
-There are many devices out there that will alert authorities (and/or family and friends) if you have fallen, just by the press of a button.
+- If you have fallen in the past, or are worried about falling, look into buying a medical alert system with a bracelet or necklace.
+Check out my review of MobileHelp Medical Alert System.

 - Wear non-slip footwear when walking on slippery floors.

 - If you have a cane or a walker, you should ALWAYS use it.
 Many people I talk with say they feel safe enough in their own homes so they don’t use their walker.
 Unfortunately the home is where most falls happen.